SemanticMediaWiki/SemanticMediaWiki/README.md

 -------------------------

-* Most icons used by Semantic MediaWiki are derived from the "Crystal Clear" : icon theme for KDE, which was created by Everaldo (everaldo.com).
+* Most icons used by Semantic MediaWiki are derived from the "Crystal Clear" : icon theme for KDE, which was created by [Everaldo](http://everaldo.com).

 * Many people have contributed to the project by providing helpful comments and : suggestions.
 Among them are the members of the Semantic Wiki Interest Group